projecte-aina/tts-api/README.md

 tts-api has three inference endpoints, two openapi ones (as can be seen via `/docs`) and one websocket endpoint:

 * `/api/tts`: main inference endpoint
-* `/audio-stream`: websocket endpoint; capable of doing async inference, as soon as the first segment is synthesized the audio starts streaming.
+* `/audio-stream`: websocket endpoint; capable of doing async inference, as soon as the first segment is synthesized the audio starts streaming. **Not working for now...**
+#

 The example for `/api/tts` can be found in `/docs`.
 The websocket request is contingent on the communication with the client, hence we provide an example client at the `/websocket-demo` endpoint.
 For the `api/tts` the call is as the following: